2024–25 FC Barcelona season: May

 Barcelona then faced Real Madrid at home, knowing a win or draw would put them on the brink of the title.
 Kylian Mbappé scored a penalty in the 5th minute to give Real Madrid the lead and then added a second goal in the 14th minute.
 Eric García scored in the 19th minute to reduce the deficit.
 Lamine Yamal then scored in the 32nd minute to equalise before a Raphinha brace put Barcelona 4–2 up at half time.
 Mbappé would score a third for Real Madrid in the 70th minute to give them hope, but Barcelona held on to win 4–3 and move 7 points clear of Real Madrid in the title race, meaning a victory against Espanyol would give the Catalan club the league title.
 This also marked the first time Barcelona won four Clásicos in a season since the 1982–83 campaign.

 Barcelona then faced Espanyol away needing a win to win the title.
 The game was paused in the 15th minute after a car drove into fans outside the stadium, but resumed after the issue was sorted.
-The first half finished 0–0, but in the 53rd minute Lamine Yamal scored a brilliant goal to put Barcelona 1–0 up.
-Fermin López then scored in stoppage time to confirm the win for Barcelona which meant the Catalan's won their 28th La Liga title and completed the domestic treble with Hansi Flick winning his third trophy in charge of the club.
+The first half finished 0–0, but in the 53rd minute Lamine Yamal scored a brilliant goal to put Barcelona 0–1 up.
+Fermin López then scored in stoppage time to make it 0–2, confirming the win for Barcelona, which meant the Catalan's won their 28th La Liga title and completed the domestic treble with Hansi Flick winning his third trophy in charge of the club.

-Barcelona then suffered a 3–2 home defeat to Villarreal, despite Yamal and López scoring for the 2nd game in a row.
+Barcelona then suffered a 2–3 home defeat to Villarreal, despite Yamal and López scoring for the 2nd game in a row.
 The match marked Barcelona's first league defeat since December 2024, and ended a 17-match unbeaten run for the Catalans.
-Barcelona then won their final game of the season, beating Athletic Bilbao 3–0 with a brace from Lewandowski and a late goal from Olmo to finish with 88 points.
+Barcelona then won their final game of the season, beating Athletic Bilbao 0–3 with a brace from Lewandowski and a late goal from Olmo to finish with 88 points.

 Barcelona ended their season winning the domestic treble, with their only disappointment being the defeat to Inter Milan in the Champions League semi-finals.
 Despite the failure to end their ten-year Champions League drought, this season was arguably most successful for Barcelona since the 2014–15 campaign.
 Due to this, Barcelona extended Hansi Flick's contract until 2027, and gave players like Lamine Yamal and Raphinha new long-term contracts.